Leadership and Marketing Team

 In 2013, Trippi completed a two-year term as president of the nonprofit organization Historians of British Art, and then became president of the Association of Historians of Nineteenth-Century Art.

-In his tenure he has had extensive exposure to numerous exhibitions in the US and around the world which have informed his critical thinking on exhibition development and design strategies and techniques to enhance the visitor experience.
+In his tenure he has had extensive exposure to numerous exhibitions in the US and around the world which have informed his critical thinking on exhibition development.

 Stefano Rabolli Pansera, GFAA Advisory Board and Art Liaison Committee